HebaShaheen/ET6-CDSP/0_domain_study/README.md

 - [The impact of Gaza war: online educational challenges and mental health of university students](https://mecp.springeropen.com/articles/10.1186/s43045-025-00542-w)

 - [Struggle to support Gaza universities as war intensifies](https://www.universityworldnews.com/post.php?story=20250822144233604)

+### 🧩 5.
+Why This Matters

+**Understanding the educational domain in Gaza is essential to:**

+- Evaluate the effectiveness of online learning during emergencies.

+- Identify student and faculty challenges that hinder learning.

+- Propose practical solutions to strengthen higher education resilience.